 - One in two adults will develop symptoms of knee osteoarthritis at some time in their life.

 - One in four adults will have signs of hip osteoarthritis at 85 years of age.

 - One in every twelve adults aged 60 or older has osteoarthritis of the hands.

 Causes of osteoarthritis

 Osteoarthritis is caused by joint damage.
-This damage can accumulate over time, so age is one of the main causes of joint damage that leads to osteoarthritis.
+This damage can accumulate over time, so age is one of the leading causes of joint damage that leads to osteoarthritis.
 The older you are, the more wear you’ve had on your joints.

 Other causes of joint damage include injuries, such as:

 - Torn cartilage.

 They also include joint malformation, obesity, and poor posture.
 Certain risk factors, such as family history and sex, increase the risk of osteoarthritis.

 Osteoarthritis and cartilage